modal-labs/quillman/README_DOCS.md

 Let’s go through each of these components in more detail.

-You’ll want to have the code handy — look for GitHub links in this guide to see the code for each component.

 ### Language model module - LLaMA 3.1 8B

 Language models are trained to predict what text will come at the end of incomplete text.
 From this simple task emerge the sparks of artificial general intelligence.